ali-zahedi/django-telethon/README.md

 This project is to help you use [Telethon](https://docs.telethon.dev/en/stable/index.html).

-Djagno-Telethon is an asyncio Python 3 MTProto library to interact with Telegram's API as a user or through a bot account (bot API alternative).
+Django-Telethon is an asyncio Python 3 MTProto library to interact with Telegram's API as a user or through a bot account (bot API alternative).

 ### What is this?

 Telegram is a popular messaging application.
 This library is meant to make it easy for you to write Python programs that can interact with Telegram.
 Think of it as a wrapper that has already done the heavy job for you, so you can focus on developing an application.

-A Django-Telethon session storage implementation backed for Django ORM to use telethon in django projects.
+Django-Telethon is a session storage implementation backend for Django ORM to use telethon in Django projects.

 ## Compatibility